jalexcole/worldwindjs/README.md

 __WorldWindJS__ is a fork of the popular [Web WorldWind](https://github.com/NASAWorldWind/WebWorldWind) library from NASA and ESA.
-This fork provides a release channel for builds based on the latest fixes and features from the WebWorldWind's develop branch plus several enhancements from this project.
+This fork provides a release channel for builds based on the latest fixes and features from the WebWorldWind's develop branch plus several enhancements from the WorldWind community.

 Enhancements include:

--
-- A template for creating a WorldWind web app with Bootstrap and Knockout.
+- A template for creating a geo-browser with Bootstrap and Knockout.
 - Keyboard navigation controls for the globe
 - Improved the resolution of Bing imagery
 - Support for a translucent night-image